 Learn how to track your green card step-by-step!

-The E-2 Treaty Investor visa is not the traditional green card but it does allow individuals from certain treaty countries to invest a large amount of capital into a U.S. business.
-In order to qualify, the investor must be the same nationality of the principal alien employer; meet the definition of “employee” under the relevant law and either be engaging in duties of an executive or supervisory character.
-Those qualified can stay for a maximum initial stay of two years (with extensions possible).
+The E-2 Treaty Investor visa is not the traditional green card, but it does allow individuals from certain treaty countries to invest a large amount of capital into a U.S. business.
+In order to qualify, the investor must:

 If you don’t meet the eligibility requirements for a marriage-based or employment-based green card, you may be qualified to apply as a special immigrant.
 This is another route to getting a green card in the USA without marriage.
 To qualify for this category, you must be one of the following:

-It is also possible to obtain a green card by being a student in the U.S. For this, you must have finished a bachelor’s or master’s degree in the U.S. If you have done so, you will become eligible for Optional Practical training, which is essentially a 1-year work permit for post-graduates.
+You must finish a bachelor’s or master’s degree in the U.S. If you have done so, you will become eligible for Optional Practical Training, which is a one-year work permit for post-graduates (up to 36 months for STEM graduates under STEM OPT Extension).

-At that point, you should secure a job, preferably in your field, and work for that company for 1 year on your work permit.
-After that 1 year, you can ask your employer to sponsor your H-1B visa.
-The process would involve your employer obtaining labor certification along with submitting numerous forms and providing the necessary evidence.
-In the end, if you are granted an H-1B visa you will be able to stay in the U.S. on a permanent basis.
+At that point, you should secure a job in your field and work for that company for one year on your work permit.
+After that one year, you can ask your employer to sponsor your H-1B visa.
+The process would involve your employer obtaining labor certification, along with submitting numerous forms and providing the necessary evidence.

 This process is definitely complicated and has many variables in it.
 It also largely depends on your personal situation, education, job market, and finances.
 However, for many international students getting their post-graduate degree in the U.S., this could be the only option for securing a green card.